Scrooge McDuck: Overview

 The character is almost exclusively portrayed as having worked his way up the financial ladder from humble immigrant roots.
 His characteristics are believed to be strongly influenced by the life of a real, incredibly wealthy Scottish-American business magnate Andrew Carnegie, as well as Ebenezer Scrooge, his namesake from A Christmas Carol.

 The comic book series The Life and Times of Scrooge McDuck, written and drawn by Don Rosa, shows Scrooge's fictional life.
 As a young boy, he takes up a job polishing and shining boots in his native Glasgow.
 A pivotal moment comes in 1877 when a ditch-digger pays him with an 1875 US dime, which is useless as currency in 19th century Glasgow; he only notices what sort of coin he has been given after the man has left, as his boots were so caked with dirt, Scrooge fainted from exhaustion after finishing his work.
 Enraged, Scrooge vows to never be taken advantage of again, to be "sharper than the sharpies, smarter than the smarties and tougher than the toughies".
 He takes a position as cabin boy on a Clyde cattle ship to the United States to make his fortune at the age of 13.
 In 1898, after many adventures, he finally ends up in Klondike, where he finds a golden rock the size of a goose egg.
 By the following year, he made his first $1,000,000 and bought the deed for Killmule Hill from Casey Coot, the son of Clinton Coot and grandson of Cornelius Coot, the founder of Duckburg.
 He finally ends up in Duckburg in 1902.
 After some dramatic events, where he faces both the Beagle Boys and President Theodore Roosevelt and his Rough Riders at the same time, he tears down the rest of the old Fort Duckburg and builds his famous Money Bin at the site.
+The series also has Scrooge encounter several historical figures during his lifetime, such as U.S. President Roosevelt ("The Buckaroo of the Badlands", "The Invader of Fort Duckburg", and "The Sharpie of the Culebra Cut"), Annie Oakley, Buffalo Bill and Apache leader Geronimo ("The Vigilante of Pizen Bluff"), Czar Nicholas II of Russia ("The Empire-Builder from Calisota"), John Jacob Astor IV (idem) and philologist Elias Lönnrot ("The Quest for Kalevala").